afilimonov/udacity-deaprl-navigation-project/Report.md

 #### Experience Replay

 Both DQN and DDQN agents use Experience Replay.
 Experience Replay logic inlcudes replay buffer that storegs history of agent interactions with the environment also known as experiences.
-The agent then can sample stored experiences during the learning step thus breakg correlation between consequtive experiences.
+The agent then can sample stored experiences during learning process thus breaking correlation between consequtive experiences.
 This imporvoes learning process by preventing Q-Larning algorithm becoming biased towards sequential experiences.
 The implementation of the replay buffer can be found
 [here](dqn/replaybuffer.py).

+#### Epsilong Greedy

+Both DQN and DDQN agents in this project employ epsilong greedy action selection during traing process.
+This enables the algorithm to balance exploring and exploiting during the learing by randomly picking actions instead of policy action based on probability defined by epsilon hyperparameter.
+DQN and DDQN agents train() method accepts paremeters to set starting and endiing epsilon values as well as epsilon decay.